Using TLM via the OpenAI library to score the trustworthiness of: structured outputs, function calling, messages, and more

 Low Trustworthiness Scores

-The responses with the lowest trustworthiness scores represent the texts where the TLM is the least confident in.
+The responses with the lowest trustworthiness scores indicate outputs we are least confident are good.

-Low trustworthiness scores indicate instances where you should not place much confidence in the responses.
-Results with low trustworthiness scores would benefit most from manual review, especially if the results are critical to get right.
+Results with low trustworthiness scores would benefit most from manual review, especially if we need almost all outputs across the dataset to be correct.

-Here are some examples with the lowest trustworthiness scores, and you can see that the predictions tend to be incorrect or could use further review.
+For examples with the lowest trustworthiness scores in our dataset shown below, you can see that the predictions tend to be incorrect or could use further review.

 combined_results.sort_values("trustworthiness_score").head(3)